-The Wawona is the first tent to seriously challenge the REI Kingdom 6.
+The Wawona seriously challenges the long-reigning REI Kingdom 6.
 The Kingdom 6 scores a little higher for comfort, but the Wawona has some clear advantages.
 The Wawona is much faster to set up, especially with one person.
 It doesn't require managing a separate fly.
 It's better in windy conditions.
 But most of all, the Wawona is a better value.
 The Kingdom 6 is only $40 more expensive; however, if you want a big vestibule like the Wawona, that costs you an extra $100 for the "Kingdom Garage" and then another $70 for poles to hold up the garage awning.
 So for comparative setups, the Wawona is $130-200 less expensive.
 We still think the Kingdom 6 is the best if you want ultimate comfort.
 However, if you want a faster set up time and a built-in vestibule, get the Wawona and save some money.

 The North Face Wawona 6 Review